darielgaizta/email-scheduler/README.md

 - Recipients are not stored statically, they are stored dynamically by the user's input to represent a real case situation.
 - Email supports unicode characters, such as Japanese (こんにちは) and Arabic (مرحبا)
 - Recipient is stored as a string delimited by semicolon (;), it represents the list of recipients that should receive the email.
+- To send email, you need to set your email and use your **app password** in .env file.
+- The email server provider is **Google**, make sure to use your Gmail account and get your app password in https://myaccount.google.com/apppasswords.

 ## Testing